Music Video Production: 2026 Cost Guide

 TikTok: A vertical crop with the most visually compelling 30-60 seconds.
 Consider adding captions even for a visual-only video, since the platform's algorithm rewards content that holds watch time.

-Spotify Canvas: Create a 3-8 second looping visual for Canvas that shows on the listening screen.
-This is a separate asset from the full video but drives significant engagement from active listeners.
+Spotify Canvas: Create a 3-8 second looping visual for Canvas, which plays on the listening screen.
+It is a separate asset from the full video and it drives real engagement from active listeners, because it reaches people already pressing play.

 Press and editorial: Music blogs, playlist curators, and editorial platforms often accept exclusive premieres for videos from artists at certain levels.
 A premiere on a platform like YouTube Music, Apple Music, or a relevant editorial site generates external credibility and distribution.